aclysma/skulpin/README.md

 ## Requirements

-Minimum required rust version: **1.40.0**
+Minimum required rust version: **1.43.0**

-This is mostly due to skia bindings.
-The code in this library will likely work with 1.37.0 or later.

 ### Windows

-All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
-An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

-If you're using the GNU toolchain (MSVC is the default) you might run into an issue building curl.
+* If you're using the GNU toolchain (MSVC is the default) you might run into an issue building curl.
 (Curl is a dependency of skia-safe bindings, which is used to download prebuilt skia binaries.)
 There are some [workarounds listed here](https://github.com/alexcrichton/curl-rust/issues/239).
 Again, this should only affect you if you are running the non-default GNU toolchain.

-If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).
+* If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).
+The
+  easiest method is to use the "bundled" and "static" features.
+To do this, add `sdl2 = { version = ">=0.33", features = ["bundled", "static-link"] }` to you Cargo.toml.
+These are enabled by default for the examples.
+* Enabling vulkan validation requires the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
+  An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

 ### MacOS

+* If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).
+The
+  easiest method is to use the "bundled" and "static" features.
+To do this, add `sdl2 = { version = ">=0.33", features = ["bundled", "static-link"] }` to you Cargo.toml.
+These are enabled by default for the examples.
-All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
+* Enabling vulkan validation requires the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
   An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

-If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).

 ### Linux

+* If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).
+The
+  easiest method is to use the "bundled" and "static" features.
+To do this, add `sdl2 = { version = ">=0.33", features = ["bundled", "static-link"] }` to you Cargo.toml.
+These are enabled by default for the examples.
+* On linux you'll also need to link against bz2, GL, fontconfig, and freetype.
+    * On ubuntu, you could use `libbz2-dev`, `libfreetype6-dev`, `libfontconfig1-dev`, and `libgl-dev`.
+(And
+      `libvulkan-dev` to pick up the Vulkan SDK)
-All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
+* Enabling vulkan validation requires the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
   An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

-If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).

-On linux you'll also need to link against bz2, GL, fontconfig, and freetype.

-On ubuntu, you could use `libbz2-dev`, `libfreetype6-dev`, `libfontconfig1-dev`, and `libgl-dev`.
-(And `libvulkan-dev` to pick up the Vulkan SDK)

 ### Other Platforms

 It may be possible to build this for mobile platforms, but I've not investigated this yet.

-## Status

-Originally this was just a proof-of-concept, but it is now being used by [neovide](https://github.com/Kethku/neovide).
-I've received anecdotal reports that this library is working will on windows, macOS and linux (including wayland.)
-There are some bugs with `winit`, so I added `sdl2` support as a more stable option.
-I think this could realistically be used for shipping software when used with the sdl2 backend.

-Flutter, Google's new UI framework, uses a Skia + Vulkan stack to achieve 60+ FPS on mobile devices.
-Because Google is deeply invested in this stack, I anticipate relatively long term support of this type of usage in Skia.

 ## A note on High-DPI Display Support